How much control do we really have over our lives?

 Isaac has heard that it’s possible to control this outcome with diet, so he decides to cut out all sugar and try to eat more vegetables.

 Everett gets the same diagnosis, but he believes that it’s all genetic.
 He comes from a family with a history of diabetes and feels that the outcome is inevitable.
 He doesn’t try to change his diet because he doesn’t think it will make any difference.

 Following is a discussion of how locus of control relates to other psychological theories.
 Two theories that are related but differ in subtle ways include self-efficacy and attribution style.

 Another important theory is personality and how it affects our locus of control.
 And finally, in order to stay relevant, the theory of locus of control must take into consideration cultural factors, such as how oppression and discrimination may affect our perception of control.

-Bandura showed that no matter how talented a person may be, if they do not believe they are capable, this belief will have a strong effect on their ability to succeed.
+Bandura, a social psychologist, showed that no matter how talented a person may be, if they do not believe they are capable, this belief will have a strong effect on their ability to succeed.
 Individuals with high self-efficacy will have higher levels of persistence and give up less easily than those with low levels of self-efficacy (Schunk, 1990).